Complete technical guide to integrating Polar into a Next.js app: SDK, checkout, webhook, local testing, and common errors.

 }

-**2. Invalid signature**: make sure you pass the body as a raw string, not parsed, when verifying
+2. Invalid signature: make sure you pass the body as a raw string, not parsed, when verifying the signature.

-**3. User shows up but subscription doesn't**: verify you pass `metadata: { userId }` when creating
+3. User shows up but subscription doesn't: verify you pass metadata: { userId } when creating

 checkout.
 Without it, you don't know which user the subscription belongs to.

 If your volume grows a lot, Stripe becomes interesting again because of lower fees.
-But Polar is the
+But Polar is the fast option to start.

 Integrating Polar in Next.js is ~150 lines of code if you already have auth.
-The webhook is the most
+The webhook is the most delicate piece: spend time testing it in sandbox before going to production.

 Once it works, you forget about VAT.
 And if you sell to Europe, that's worth its weight in gold.